IBM/cpdctl/README_command_reference.md

 :   Item identification inside a collection.
 This option provides a value for a sub-field of the JSON option 'results-reference'.
 It is mutually exclusive with that option.

 `--results-reference-type` (string)
-:   The data source type like `connection_asset` or `data_asset`.
+:   The data source type like `connection_asset`, `container` (Service) or `fs` (Software).
 This option provides a value for a sub-field of the JSON option 'results-reference'.
 It is mutually exclusive with that option.

-    Allowable values are: `connection_asset`, `data_asset`, `container`, `url`.
+    Allowable values are: `connection_asset`, `container`.

 `--results-reference-connection` (<a href="#cli-data-connection-example-schema-wx-ai">`DataConnection`</a>)
 :   Contains a set of fields specific to each connection.